odradev/styks/README.md

 - Blocky Server -  for fetching the latest, signed prices from the CoinGecko API.
-- Onchain smart contracts - `BlockyPriceFeed` and `StyksPriceFeed` for storing and operating the prices onchain.
+- Onchain smart contracts - `StyksBlockySupplier` and `StyksPriceFeed` for storing and operating the prices onchain.
-- `PriceProducer` - offchain component, that is responsible for fetching the latest prices from the Blocky Server and posting them to the `BlockyPriceFeed` contract.
+- `PriceProducer` - offchain component, that is responsible for fetching the latest prices from the Blocky Server and posting them to the `StyksBlockySupplier` contract.
 - `StyksAdmin` - admin account, that is responsible for maintaining the correct configuration of smart contracts.